D1meh/ft_printf/README.md

 This code is pretty messed up when it comes to flags output and redirection.
 It's not a great idea to copy it, because it's quite hard to understand it.
-And to be honest, i don't really understand it either, i know what i've done but i couldn't explain why i did it and how it affects the final results.
+And to be honest, i don't really understand it either, i know what i've done but i can't really explain why I have to do it.
 But if you really want to copy it, go ahead, the rest is not that hard to understand.
-Just remember that copying codes and projects aren't the best way to learn.
+Just keep in mind that copying codes and projects aren't the best way to learn.